Titans Radio Network: As the Houston Oilers Radio Network (1960–1996)

-As the Tennessee Oilers Radio Network and Titans Radio (1997-present)
+As the Tennessee Oilers Radio Network and Titans Radio (1997–present)

 It was renamed the Tennessee Oilers Radio Network in 1997 during the team's first season in Tennessee.
 The headquarters were now located in Nashville, but their home games were played in the Liberty Bowl in Memphis in 1997 and the Vanderbilt University's Stadium in 1998 and at least until their new stadium, the Adelphia Coliseum (now Nissan Stadium) was completed in August 1999.
 WGFX became the flagship station for the network, and served as flagship from 1997 until the completion of the 2001 season, although WGFX served as an "affiliate" for the 2004 season.
 Between the team's initial relocation and the start of the 1999 preseason, the radio network was spread to many radio stations across Tennessee, as well as southern and western Kentucky, northern and central Alabama, and portions of three other states.
 Titans Radio signed up over 50 affiliates in non-metro areas and a few major cities.

 In Spring 1999, the radio network's name was changed to the Titans Radio Network to reflect the team's name change.
 The Titans Radio name was first used in the Titans first pre-season game in August 1999.
 Country-music formatted station WKDF, now one of WGFX's in-market sister stations, became the new flagship station in 2002.
 WGFX, which became a sports talk radio station in 2003, returned as the flagship for the Titans Radio Network starting with the 2010 season.

 The team had long refused distribution of these radio broadcasts to Sirius XM, because the Titans' contract with Citadel Broadcasting (then-parent of both WKDF and WGFX) predated the arrival of satellite radio.
 However, in 2011, the Titans extend their agreement with existing radio partners while a provision allowing home games to be broadcast on Sirius XM.
 The Titans became the last NFL franchise to reach such a deal.

 On-air radio personalities

 Here is a list of the current personnel of the Titans Radio Network:

-Mike Keith — play by-play announcer, "The Voice of the Titans", well known for his trademark touchdown call, "Touchdown Titans!"